hem-chandra/hem-chandra.github.io/index.md

 <div class="quote-container">
   <p class="quote">
-    “Ethics is knowing the difference between what you have a right to do and what is right to do.”
+    “Ethics is knowing the difference between what you have a right to do and what is right to do.” ~  Potter Stewart
   </p>
-  <p class="author">— Potter Stewart</p>
 </div>

 {% include_relative _includes/news.md %}